yankouskia/localize-react/README.md

 `LocalizationProvider` is used to provide data for translations into React context.
 The root application component should be wrapped into `LocalizationProvider`.
 Component has the next props:
 - `children` - children to render
-- `defaultLocale` - locale for fallback, if translation is not provided for specified locale
-- `locale` - locale to be used for translations
+- `locale` - [OPTIONAL] locale to be used for translations.
+If locale is not specified regular translations object will be used as map of `{ descriptor: translations }`
 - `translations` - object with translations

 Example: